Santosh-Chapagain/Santosh-Chapagain/README.md

 - 🔭 Exploring Data Science and Machine Learning
 - 🌱 Continuously learning and improving my data science skills
 - 🤝 Open to collaborations and learning opportunities in data science & ML projects
-- 💬 Feel free to ask me about Pandas, NumPy, Seaborn, Python — I’m eager to learn!
+- 💬 Feel free to ask me about Pandas, NumPy, Seaborn, Machine Learning — I’m eager to learn!

 ---